perfectaccountname/neocortexapi/source/Documentation/Multi_Seqs_Results/draft-reports.md

 1st sequence: { 16.0, 17.0, 18.0, 19.0, 20.0, 19.0, 18.0, 17.0, 16.0, 15.0, 16.0, 17.0 }
 2nd sequence: { 1.0, 2.0, 3.0, 4.0, 5.0, 6.0, 7.0, 8.0, 9.0, 10.0, 11.0, 12.0, 13.0, 14.0, 15.0, 16.0, 17.0, 18.0, 19.0, 20.0, 19.0, 18.0, 17.0, 16.0, 15.0, 16.0, 17.0 }

+Each sequence is put inside a .csv file which is inside MyInput folder.
+The sequence(s) will be extracted by the program and will be put into Temporal Memory (TM) to learn.

-Each sequence is put into Temporal Memory (TM) to learn.
-With any number in the sequence used as an input, the TM should predict the correct sequence from the number after the input number up to the number before the input number.
+The expected result is with any number in the sequence used as an input, the TM should predict the correct sequence from the number after the input number up to the number before the input number.

 There will be two runs.
 One run resets the Temporal Memory every cycle while the other does not.
 A cycle is complete when the TM learns and predicts each number in a sequence.
 There will be many repeated cycles for the learning process.

 The results of two runs will be compared to determined if with reset or without reset is preferable.

+After learning, user can input their own numbers for prediction by putting another .csv file in MyTest folder.
+The learned TM should predict the sequence after that number if any.

 ### Without Reset:
 1. Number of cycles: 1000.